erickschulz/NPDECODES/developers/README.md

 # TO DO LIST

-- ZienkiewiczZhuEstimator: Codes for Subproblem e) are missing.
 - AvgValBoundary: Fix failing unit test for mastersolution
 - ElectrostaticForce: Fix failing unit test for mastersolution
 - ElementMatrixComputation: Fix failing unit test for mastersolution